-The Colonial Dames of America
+The National Society of the Colonial Dames of America in Connecticut

 Today, The NSCDA-CT is the proud owner of the Webb-Deane-Stevens Museum, considered by many to be “the jewel in the crown of Connecticut’s historic house museums.”
 The Museum’s three 18th century houses sit on their original sites in the center of Wethersfield’s Historic District and include two National Historic Landmarks: the 1752 Joseph Webb House and the 1769 Silas Deane House, as well as the 1789 Isaac Stevens House, which is listed on the National Register of Historic Places.
 The Museum has been accredited by the American Association of Museums since 1974 and is widely recognized for the quality of its interpretation and guided tours as well as its school and public education programs.

-Today’s NSCDA-CT members are following in the footsteps of all the “Dames” who came before them.
-They are providing the vision, leadership and resources necessary to both properly care for the houses and plan and prepare for the future.
+Today’s NSCDA-CT members are following in the footsteps of all the Colonial Dames who came before them.
+They are providing the vision, leadership and resources necessary both to care for the houses and plan and prepare for the future.
 Major efforts are underway to construct a new Visitor’s and Education addition behind the Webb House woodshed that will provide the exhibition and education spaces that are currently lacking, but are essential for the Museum to care for and display its collections, especially items collected and donated by NSCDA-CT members, and to offer new public programs.